Freedom Project

 In 2021 Alison was asked by a Pastor in Bugesera if she could help with a group of women he had gathered.
 These women were so broken from life and traumatised having suffered sexual and physical assault.

-We have gone on to enable them to also train in sewing through the support of generous Churches and when they graduate they will be setting up an association to work as a community.
+We have gone on to enable them to also train in sewing through the support of generous Churches and when now they have graduated they have set up as an association to work as a community.

 The God of love is always close to the broken hearted and waiting to come and restore peoples lives.